snowballquantitative/snowballquantitative.github.io/article.md

 We are operating multiple factor-based long-short hedged strategies.

 # Performance
-We are recording annualized Sharpe ratio of 2.07 since inception.
+We are recording annualized Sharpe ratio of 2.07 and maximum drawdown 5.2% since inception.

 ![logo](./images/cumret.png)